mcclayton/TermNotes/README.md

 3. Use the command `clearnote` to clear the nth note.
 Where n is an integer passed as the argument.
 If the argument equals "all", then all the notes will be cleared.

-		Ex: clearnote all
+	Ex: `clearnote all`
 		Notes have been cleared.
-		Ex: clearnote 1
+	Ex: `clearnote 1`
-			Note
+		Cleared Note:
 			+ Don't forget milk.
-			has been cleared.

 4. Most importantly, it will print out your note list each time you open up your terminal!